Robbie Williams: 1999–2001: Sing When You're Winning and Swing When You're Winning

 In 1999, Williams was signed to Capitol Records in the United States, a part of EMI.
 He embarked on a United States promotional tour and released his first United States and Canadian single, "Millennium".
 The compilation album The Ego Has Landed was released in July 1999 in the United States and Canada.
 In the middle of promotion and the tours in 1999, Williams began work on his third studio album.

 The first single taken from the album was "Rock DJ", a song inspired by Williams's UNICEF mentor, the late Ian Dury.
-The video created by Fred & Farid showed Williams in an attempt to get noticed by a group of females, first stripping and then tearing chunks of skin and muscle from his body, and caused controversy in the United Kingdom and many other countries.
+The video created by Fred & Farid showed Williams in an attempt to get noticed by a group of women, first stripping and then tearing chunks of skin and muscle from his body, and caused controversy in the United Kingdom and many other countries.
 The video was edited by Top of the Pops for its graphic content and many other channels followed suit.
 The song became an instant hit, reaching number one in the UK (becoming his third number one single as a solo artist) and New Zealand.
 The song went on to win "Best Song of 2000" at the MTV Europe Music Awards, "Best Single of the Year" at the Brit Awards and an MTV Video Music Award for Best Special Effects.

 When the album, Sing When You're Winning was released in August 2000, it topped the charts in many different countries.
 In the UK the album was certified 2× Platinum on its first week of release.
 After the success of his third album, Williams wanted to take another musical direction.
 He took two weeks off from his tour to record Swing When You're Winning, his fourth studio album.
 Born from his lifelong love for Frank Sinatra – combined with the success of the track "Have You Met Miss Jones?" that he recorded for the film Bridget Jones' Diary in 2001 – the album was recorded at Capitol Studios in Los Angeles.

 Williams took the chance to duet with his long-time friend Jonathan Wilkes, Little Voice star Jane Horrocks, Saturday Night Live star Jon Lovitz, Rupert Everett and actress Nicole Kidman.
 The first single released from the album was a duet with Kidman, on "Somethin' Stupid".
 Originally a hit for Frank and Nancy Sinatra, the song became Williams' fifth number one hit in the UK.
 It eventually went on to become one of the biggest hits of 2001.
 "Beyond the Sea" was featured over the credits of the film Finding Nemo in 2003 and was also released on the film's soundtrack CD.
-A DVD, Robbie Williams Live at the Albert Hall, was released in December of that year.
-So far, it has become one of the best selling music DVDs in Europe, being certified 6× Platinum in the United Kingdom and 2× Platinum in Germany.
+A DVD, Robbie Williams Live at the Albert Hall, was released in December of that year and has become one of the best selling music DVDs in Europe, being certified 6× Platinum in the United Kingdom and 2× Platinum in Germany.